On the Strategyproofness of the Geometric Median: INTRODUCTION

-However, generalizing the median to higher dimensions is not straightforward~\cite{lopuhaa1989}.
-One common generalization is known as the {\it coordinate-wise median}.
-As its name suggests, on each coordinate, the coordinate-wise median outputs the median of the input vectors on this coordinate.
-It was shown that, in dimension 2, the only strategyproof, anonymous and continuous voting system is the (generalized) coordinate-wise median~\cite{KIM198429}.
-Thus, being anonymous (Proposition \ref{prop:anonymity}), and continuous (Proposition \ref{prop:continuity}), the geometric median, which optimizes social cost (sum of distances to the input vectors), cannot be strategyproof.
-In this paper, we further prove that for the geometric median, in general, there is no multiplicative bound on what a strategic voter can gain by misreporting their values.

-While the (generalized) coordinate-wise median is strategyproof, it was shown~\cite{Sui15} however, that it is not group strategyproof.
-A weakened form of strategyproofness (called approximately strategyproof) was investigated in~\cite{Sui15} for the generalized median and the quantile mechanism.
-Interestingly, it was shown~\cite{FarhadkhaniGH21} that the coordinate-wise median could fit nicely with machine learning: an algorithm called \textsc{Licchavi}, which can achieve strategyproof PAC learning in high dimension was proposed~\cite{FarhadkhaniGH21} .

-Overall, the coordinate-wise median has more desirable strategyproofness than the geometric median.
-Having said this, we also note that, as opposed to the coordinate-wise median, the geometric median guarantees that the output vector belongs to the convex hull of voters' vectors (Proposition \ref{prop:convex_hull}).
-This makes the coordinate-wise median unsuitable for problems where the space of relevant vectors is a proper convex subset.
-This holds, for instance, for the budget allocation problem, whose decision vector $\varz$ must typically satisfy $\varz \geq 0$ and $\sum \varz[i] = 1$.
-Typically, in dimension 3, if three voters have preferences $(1,0,0)$, $(0,1,0)$ and $(0,0,1)$, then the coordinate-wise median would output $(0,0,0)$ which may be undesirable.
-On the other hand, the geometric median would output $(1/3,1/3,1/3)$, which seems more adequate.

-Most previous studies have focused on bounding approximation ratio, which is the extent to which social cost is lost by using alternative aggregation rules like coordinate-wise median \cite{goel2020, pinyan09,walsh20}.
-Several papers also consider other variations of this problem, e.g., choosing $k$ facility locations instead of one \cite{esco11}, assigning different weights to different nodes \cite{zhang2014}, and assuming that the nodes lie on a network represented by a graph \cite{Alon2009}.
-Another line of work has addressed the computational complexity of the geometric median~\cite{CohenLMPS16}.

-To the best of our knowledge, our paper is the first to analyze the optimal social cost (geometric median) of the facility location problem in higher dimension with weakened forms of strategyproofness.
-Namely, we prove that no $\strategyproofbound$-strategyproofness can be guaranteed in general and that, in the asymptotic case, we can guarantee some asymptotic $\strategyproofbound$-strategyproofness.
-To the best of our knowledge, we are also the first to investigate skewed geometric medians and skewed preferences.
+{ \paragraph{\textbf{Background.}} Classically called the Fermat-Weber solution~\citep{brimberg17}, the geometric median solves a version of the widely studied (optimal) facility location problem~\citep{hansen85,walsh20,pinyan09,AAAIW1510182,pingzhong20,esco11,Sui15,kyr10,fotakis13}, as it minimizes the sum of distances of the agents to the chosen location.
+In one dimension, the geometric median coincides with the median, which was shown~\citep{Moulin80} to be (group) strategyproof.
+But in higher dimensions, the geometric median is known to be \emph{not} strategyproof~\citep{KIM198429}.
+To the best of our knowledge, however, our paper is the first to analyze the geometric median in high dimension, with weakened forms of strategyproofness like (asymptotic) $\strategyproofbound$-strategyproofness.
+As far as we know, we are also the first to investigate skewed geometric medians and skewed preferences.}